 These insights allow retailers to maintain optimal stock levels across stores and warehouses.
 AI can also support personalized marketing by recommending promotions and product offers based on customer purchasing patterns.

-Healthcare organizations manage complex operations that involve scheduling, billing, and patient data management.
+Healthcare businesses manage complex operations that involve scheduling, billing, and patient data management.
 AI-enhanced ERP systems help optimize staff allocation and operational planning based on predicted patient demand.

 Natural Language Processing tools can also assist with administrative tasks such as extracting billing information from clinical notes.
 This automation helps healthcare providers reduce administrative workload while improving operational efficiency.